James Sulak is FlightAware’s VP of Engineering.

 We first focused on creating our design goals, or principles, so we had a framework to guide our decisions now and in the future.
 With these, we can respond to growth, changing markets, and lessons learned—while keeping sight of our true north.

-1. Build Delivery Teams
+1. Build delivery teams

 These twin ideas—outward orientation and autonomy—are foundational and complementary.
-They both point toward forming teams around what they produce.
+They both point towards forming teams around what they produce.
 Teams should face outwards to connect them directly to the end product and customers.
 And they should be as autonomous as possible so they can serve those customers without waiting on approvals or cross-dependencies (This is also just a more fun way to work!).

-So, we decided to reproduce the advantages of a small company as much as possible through forming small cross-functional groups of people working side by side on well-defined efforts.
+So, we decided to reproduce the advantages of a small company as much as possible through forming small cross-functional groups of people working side-by-side on well-defined efforts.

-These groups are known as delivery teams, which is not a concept we invented.
+These groups are known as a delivery teams, which is not a concept we invented.
 For an in-depth discussion, see Scaling Teams, Chapter 7: Scaling the Organization: Delivery Teams.

 2. Optimize communication